 Several projects have been identified to improve public access and recreational opportunities at the Preserve.
 The popularity of the Preserve's trail system has grown quickly over the years to far exceed the original parking capacity and an expansion project is scheduled to begin in Fall of 2020.
 The parking lot will be expanded to the south into adjacent, previously disturbed area, approximately doubling the parking capacity.
-Other planned improvement projects include: installation of permanent restroom facilities at the trailhead; installation of up to two picnic shelters at the trailhead; development of a short, paved interpretive trail starting at the trailhead and creating an accessible loop with interpretive signage; construction of a small inclement weather picnic shelter near the west end of the trail network; and shoreline enhancements on Durbin Creek.
+Other planned improvement projects include: installation of permanent restroom facilities at the trailhead; installation of up to two picnic shelters at the trailhead; development of a short, paved interpretive trail starting at the trailhead and creating an accessible loop with interpretive signage; construction of a small inclement weather and picnic shelter in the western portion of the trail network.
+Waterfront enhancement projects have been proposed for both of the Preserve's Creeks.
 At the end of the Red Trail, shoreline stabilization and/or a small fishing platform is proposed to enhance fishing access and provide a stabilized landing area for kayaks/canoes on Durbin Creek.
+A semi-improved shallow-draft vessel landing is proposed at the intersection of a maintained Preserve firebreak and Julington Creek.
 See Figure 14 for a recreation map.